Superstar outfielder Juan Soto agrees to historic deal with the New York Mets, per reports

 CNN has reached out to the Mets and Soto’s representation for comment.

-The 26-year-old now becomes baseball’s reported highest-paid player, beating out Shohei Ohtani’s 10-year, $700 million contract with the Los Angeles Dodgers, signed last December.
+The 26-year-old now becomes baseball’s reported highest-paid player, beating out Shohei Ohtani’s 10-year, $700 million contract with the Los Angeles Dodgers, signed in December 2023.

 However, Ohtani deferred more than 97% of his record-setting contract with the Dodgers until after the end of the 10-year term of the agreement, a source familiar with the terms of the deal previously told CNN.